AnikaCT/NZSP/README.md

 module load MultiQC
 multiqc . #Summarises all FastQC reports for each sample into single report
 ```
-5. Run denovo Stacks wrapper for de novo assembly of sequences
+5. Run denovo Stacks wrapper for de novo assembly of sequences.
 Samples are listed and categorised into populations depending on location of origin in the popmap file
 ```
 module purge
 module load Stacks
 denovo_map.pl -T 8 -M 2 -o ./denovo_M2/ --samples ./kmerfil_out3 --popmap ./Stacks_pop.txt
 ```
-6. Make blacklist of loci with two or more SNPs
+6. Make blacklist of loci with two or more SNPs.
 The number of SNPs for each loci was counted and then counted loci were filtered in excel to create a blacklist of loci with two or more SNPs
 ```
 awk -F"\t" '{print $1}' Test.txt | uniq -c > Newtest.txt #Counts duplicate loci in column 1
 ```
-7. Rerun last step of denovo_map wrapper (populations) with blacklist
+7. Rerun last step of denovo_map wrapper (populations) with blacklist .
 Blacklist contains all loci with two or more SNPs
 Duplicate sample and three samples of unknown origin and date were also removed from the sample list
 ```
 module purge